Ayman161803/TowerOfJoy/README.md

 # TowerOfJoy

-TowerOfJoy is an LDR planner for couples with Jira-style activity tracking, shared calendar planning, and memory journaling with photos.
+TowerOfJoy is a planner App

 ## Current MVP Foundation